Floating-PV system

 Number of households supplied | around 7,500 |

-ECOwind and EVN are constructing a Floating-PV system north of the town of Grafenwörth (Lower Austria).
-This is a photovoltaic (PV) system that floats on the water – it will be the largest of its kind in Central Europe.
-It consists of two sub-areas of Teich Nord and Teich Süd (North Pond and South Pond) and will be installed over a water area of around 14 hectares.
+ECOwind and EVN realised a Floating-PV system north of the town of Grafenwörth (Lower Austria).
+This is a photovoltaic (PV) system that floats on the water – it is the largest of its kind in Central Europe.
+It consists of two sub-areas of Teich Nord and Teich Süd (North Pond and South Pond) and is installed over a water area of around 14 hectares.
 The output of the combined plants will be approx. 24.5 MWp, capable of supplying around 7,500 households with green electricity in the future.

 The main benefits of a Floating-PV system at a glance